chainguard-dev/edu/content/open-source/apko/reference.md

 This would reference the file `examples/alpine-base.yaml` in the `main` branch of the apko git repository.

-At present, the path structure assumes that the git repository lives on a site similar to GitHub, GitLab or Gitea.
+At present, the path structure assumes that the git repository lives on a site similar to GitHub, GitLab, or Gitea.
 In other words, given an include path like the above, it will parse as:

 ```